2020 United States House of Representatives elections in Florida: District 13

 The 13th district is located in the western Tampa Bay area and encompasses the northern Florida Suncoast, and includes part of Pinellas County.
 The district includes the cities of St. Petersburg, Clearwater, and Largo.
-Democrat Charlie Crist, who has represented the district since 2017, was re-elected with 57% of the vote in 2018.
+Democrat Charlie Crist, who had represented the district since 2017, was re-elected with 57.6% of the vote in 2018.

 This district was included on the list of Democratic-held seats the National Republican Congressional Committee targeted in 2020.